 In fact, the variants of the LL in Sasanian times were not limited to the Yasna, Visperad, and Vīdēvdād, as Kellens seems to assume, but many other variants existed, some of which have been preserved in the manuscript tradition: Vīštāsp Yašt and Dō-Hōmāst.
 Others existed, but they have been lost: the Bayan Yast and the Hadoxt, among others.
 Moreover, did the "Stammhandschrift" contain a scheme of a neutral performance of a variant LL or the specific performance for a day and with a particular dedication?
 The idea of the "archetype" or "Stammhandschrift" of the LL does not sufficiently consider the LL's enormous dynamism (see below).
-The problem is compounded further still for the short rituals.
-Does Kellens assume the existence of a sort of Tamām Xorde Avestā, even though there is no evidence of anything similar before the copy of Ms. E1?
+The problem is compounded further still for the short rituals.12 Does Kellens assume the existence of a sort of Tamām Xorde Avestā, even though there is no evidence of anything similar before the copy of Ms. E1?
 There is evidence that the rituals existed, and that at a certain point their descriptions were transcribed close to the oral transmission.
 But which rituals and what the manuscripts looked like remain purely speculative.
 The simplest hypothesis is that the manuscripts were not very different from the extant ones in their arrangement and disposition.
 The extant manuscripts do not form two collections, but a much more complex arrangement with at least three different categories (LL, Dron Yast, and minor rituals), with different types of manuscripts in each category.
 They reflect the three basic types of past and present rituals.

 The liturgical manuscripts are not the scions of the two "Stammhandschriften"; instead, they continue a long oral tradition of describing the liturgies.
 Novices in the priestly schools learned the texts by heart together with the basic instructions for their proper performance.
-The ritual instructions could be learned separately from the texts as collections (as we find in the Nērangestān) or together with the liturgies.
+The ritual instructions could be learned separately from the texts as collections (as we find in the Nērangestān13) or together with the liturgies.
 No Avestan versions of these descriptions have survived, but they can be imagined because the Nērangestān contains the Avestan versions of certain instructions (Darmesteter 1892:I, xciii; Cantera 2014:191-92, 211-16).
-The Avestan descriptions were abandoned and substituted by the Middle Persian ones we know from the
+The Avestan descriptions were abandoned and substituted by the Middle Persian ones we know from the manuscripts in Sasanian times, exactly in the same way as the ritual instructions in Middle Persian were later substituted in India by others in Gujarati.
+Thus, the manuscripts are simply written versions of descriptions of the liturgy that had been circulating orally since antiquity and continued being learned and recited in the priestly schools in Sasanian and early Islamic times.
+We cannot be sure whether the descriptions of the LL were all written down at the same time or not, and even less so whether or not they were all transcribed in Sasanian times.
+The answer depends on the assumed purposes for the transcription (see below).
+In any case, it cannot be ruled out (and seems indeed more likely) that different liturgies were penned at different times.
+The LL, as the longest one, is a prime candidate for being the first ritual to be written down.

-&lt;sup>12 On the historical constitution of the manuscripts of the Khordeh Avesta and of the Yašts, see König 2012, 2015, and 2016.
+12 On the historical constitution of the manuscripts of the Khordeh Avesta and of the Yašts, see König 2012, 2015, and 2016.

-&lt;sup>13 Chapters 28-33 contain summaries of these complete descriptions in the form they were transmitted orally.
+13 Chapters 28-33 contain summaries of these complete descriptions in the form they were transmitted orally.